 Another consideration is that for lower budgets, we can still offer wonderful houses with nice gardens but very rarely will they have modern architecture.
 This is because if a villa has modern architecture or undergoes a refurbishment, the owner automatically increases the price.
 So, if budget is a concern but you need to have a lot of bedrooms (six or more), you may need to choose a villa with beautiful Provencal architecture instead.

-How does St Tropez House meet as many villa rental conditions as possible?
+How does St Tropez House meet your specific rental requirements?

-From the moment you get in touch with an enquiry, we will work by your side to ensure we deliver the best possible villa for your budget and expectations.
+From the moment you contact St Tropez House, we will work by your side to ensure we deliver the best possible villa for your budget and expectations.
 We will explain the St Tropez property market and make sure we understand which requirements you are determined to have, and which would be a bonus.
-For example, if sea views are a must-have, then perhaps you would be willing to compromise on driving to St Tropez centre, as with Villa Mirage II.
-If you really want modern architecture, maybe you could compromise on the sea views, as with Villa Marilyn.
-If a tennis court is needed, then again maybe you can forgo sea views, as we have with Villa Tabou.
+For example, if sea views are a must-have, then perhaps you would be willing to compromise on driving to St Tropez center, as with villa Terra Cotta in Cap Tahiti.
+If you are in search of chic Provencal architecture, maybe you could compromise on the sea views, as with villa Malko in Les Parcs de St Tropez.
+If a tennis court is needed, and you are willing to forgo quick access to St Tropez center, as we have with villa La Ferrera.

 We hope this article has helped to explain the compromises that may occur when renting a luxury villa in St Tropez.
 For more information, please contact Emilia today.